 - You often feel that you hate yourself or you hate your life

-The list goes on and on, but theses are some of the most common signs of a demonic influence.
+The list goes on and on, but these are some of the most common signs of a demonic influence.

-Let me be very clear, just because you have experienced some of the scenarios on this list does not necessarily mean your under a spiritual assault.
+Let me be very clear, just because you have experienced some of the scenarios on this list does not necessarily mean you’re under a spiritual assault.